 “I’ve been pretty amazed by how shiny my hair looks,” she says.
 “After comparing results from both oils, I’ve found my hair looks shinier and feels softer after using camellia oil.
 I used to leave coconut oil on my hair overnight, but I get similar results after using camellia oil for an hour or two.”

 However, results may vary, so you might want to experiment to see which oil works best for you.

 3. Camellia oil keeps skin smooth and youthful

 Popular in anti-aging skin care, camellia oil helps keep skin smooth and wrinkle free.
-According to Oleo Botanicals, the oil hydrates your skin’s deepest layers to fight wrinkles and environmental damage.
+According to Oleo Botanicals, the oil hydrates your skin’s deepest layers to fight wrinkles, dryness, and environmental damage.
 Better yet, the oil lends skin a silky texture while making it look refreshed.

 4. Camellia oil is hydrating and lightweight

 Camellia japonica oil hydrates your skin and hair without weighing down hair or leaving skin greasy.
 Another benefit?
 The oil also hydrates skin while locking in moisture to prevent water loss.